dhotson/prosody-modules/mod_lib_ldap/README.md

   * Non-hardcoded LDAP groups (derive groups from LDAP queries)
   * LDAP-based MUCs (like a private MUC per group, or something)
   * This suite of plugins was developed with a POSIX-style setup in mind; YMMV.
 Patches to work with other setups are welcome!
+  * Add ability for users to change their vCard/passwords/etc from within Prosody